 Sefora joined Watsi on January 1st, 2021.
-One year ago, Sefora joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sefora's most recent donation supported Guerdina, a 15-year-old girl from Haiti, to fund prep and overseas transport so she can receive life-saving cardiac surgery.
+Two years ago, Sefora joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sefora's most recent donation supported Erick, a 5-month-old baby from Bolivia, to fund heart surgery to close holes in his heart.

 Sefora has funded healthcare for 29 patients in 10 countries.